graphicore/varla-varfo/explorations/calibrate/index.md

 document flow, but these adaptions differ on a case by case basis.

 According to the CSS spec, a UA can already decide to anchor to physical measurements.
-With this, there would be a way from within CSS to ask the UA to do a specific anchoring.
+This would add a way from within CSS to ask the UA to do a specific anchoring.
 Together with Level 2 media query support it would be entirely possible to use this safely without having to compromise on interoperability or future proofness.